 Choosing other options like traditional braces is possible.
 This means the old fashioned metal bracket and wires are used.
 You can get tooth-colored brackets these days to minimize visibility.
 Also, lingual braces are fitted to the back of teeth to eliminate visibility altogether.

 After your treatment is complete, you will need to wear a retainer.
 With Direct-to-Consumer aligners this is completely missing.
 Your retainer will be fitted and treated by an expert orthodontist, so you can go off and be confident your new smile you worked so hard on will remain.

 Oral Health During Treatment

 When undergoing bracing treatment your mouth undergoes many changes.
 Your gums and teeth move.
 Orthodontic treatment involves the movement of biological material.
 If this is not supervised or done correctly leads to a possible irreversible and very expensive damage such as tooth and gum loss, changed bites, and other issues.

 The AAO Opinion

 The American Association of Orthodontists (AAO) is very worried about Direct-to-Consumer braces.
 They do not conform to any industry standards and fall short when patient issues arise.
 The AAO site lack of supervision as the main concern among others.

 Dr. Schulhof approaches orthodontics in a way that is rarely done in his field.
 Whether you need regular oral treatment, sublingual braces, or clean liners like Invisalign, he will provide you with personalized or individualized treatment.
 The Schulhof Center staff looks into the natural shape of the mouth of each patient and customizes the treatment and wires, resulting in the best results.

 Dr. Schulhof believes that working closely with patients will provide them with the best treatment plan tailored specifically for their needs.
-Accordingly, visit The Schulhof Center in New Jersey or New York.
+Accordingly, visit The Schulhof Center in New Jersey.
 They will help you get on the path towards a healthier you.